Come and See Ministry:

 The Knights of Columbus is a global Catholic fraternal service organization composed of practicing Catholic men who accept orthodox Catholic doctrine on theology and social policy.
 St. Paul's K of C Council #15001 has surpassed its 10th anniversary and has over one hundred men of the parish within its membership.
-Knights pray the full rosary in front of Planned Parenthood facilities once a month, host blood drives, sponsor seminarians and priests at annual appreciation dinners, conduct campus clean ups, cohost the Diocesan Young Men's conference, fund and volunteer for the annual Poor Clare's "Desert Nun Run" in Tempe, provide Donut Sundays throughout the year, provide bus transportation to visit the cloistered Poor Clare’s in Tonopah and the Diocesan Rosary Celebration in October, fund the Life Choices Women's clinic and sponsor the Sunshine Soccer League for autistic children, work closely with the parish's Boy Scout Troop, and much more!
+Knights pray the full rosary in front of Planned Parenthood facilities once a month, host blood drives, sponsor seminarians and priests, conduct campus clean ups, co-host the Diocesan Young Men's conference, fund and volunteer for the annual Poor Clare's "Desert Nun Run" in Tempe, host Donut Sundays throughout the year, provide bus transportation to visit the cloistered Poor Clare’s in Tonopah and the Diocesan Rosary Celebration in October, fund the Life Choices Women's clinic, sponsor the Sunshine Soccer League for autistic children, work closely with the parish's Boy Scout Troop, and much more!

 General member meetings occur on the first Wednesday, and Officers meet the third Monday, of every month.
 All men of the parish over the age of 18 are invited to join our Council.
 Please visit our webpage for more information!